 6.9.3 Procedures

 For the XR traffic between UE and Application Server, the UPF of the PDU session acts as MoQ Relay and identifies PDU Set Information and demultiplex sub-flows based on metadata of MoQ.
-There will be a MoQ Transport connection between UE and MoQ Relay, also a MoQ Transport connection between the MoQ Relay and Application server..
+There will be a MoQ Transport connection between UE and MoQ Relay, also a MoQ Transport connection between the MoQ Relay and Application server.
+During PDU session Establishment procedure, SMF selects UPF supporting MoQ relay functionality based on UPF capability and other information (e.g. specific (DNN, S-NSSAI) or in case of EASDF-based EAS discovery as defined in TS23.548[x] is deployed, SMF may select UPF supporting MoQ relay functionality for specific FQDN of XR service received from EASDF.

 For XR traffic, each PDU Set (e.g. frame) could be mapped to an Object of MoQ, and the PDU Set Information could be determined as following: